-I mean, I have the recipe for post-Thanksgiving turkey stock, which is very similar… but I thought I should treat one of my favorite fridge and freezer staples to it’s own recipe.
-If you use chicken feet, it is very likely your stock will gel once it is cooled–and that’s cool.
+I mean, I have the recipe for post-Thanksgiving turkey stock, which is very similar… but I thought I should treat one of my favorite fridge and freezer staples to its own recipe.
+If you use chicken feet, it is very likely your stock will gel once it’s cooled–and that’s cool.

 So eternally easy to save your chicken bones and veggie scraps through the weeks (I like to keep them in a bag in the freezer), and when you have enough to fill a stockpot or your Instant Pot--you're ready to make your next batch of bone broth!

 - 1 to 2 pounds chicken bones feet, head, leftover carcass from this week's roast, saved wing bones, drumettes, what have you and what fits in your stock pot or crock pot WHEW!

 - 1 medium onion cut in half